-My first real project was adding board and batten to the walls.
+My first real project for the bedroom makeover was adding board and batten to the walls.
 And when I say “I added” that means I added!
 My handyman cut the MDF but I did everything else.
 You can visit my blog post here for more information on how I installed the board and batten.
 Then I had the walls painted (Dunn Edwards Swiss Coffee).
 You might notice that I did not say “I painted”.
 This was a job for the professionals.

-This project would not have been possible without my friends Saatva Mattress.
+This bedroom makeover project would not have been possible without my friends Saatva Mattress.
 I partnered with them and we chose this luxury mattress because of their eco-friendly products and affordable prices.
 I love that we ordered our bed online and that it was delivered in a few weeks.
 Delivery (and set up) was free and they even took away our old mattress.
 The bed is so comfortable!

 I decided to move the bed to a different wall.
 I had heard many complaints from guests about the tight fit when the bed was on the other wall.
 And wow, what a difference!
 I just love it.